Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Abstract

 \section{Abstract}

-We examine the observational viability and physical implications of the Gong--Zhang (GZ) dark--energy equation--of--state parametrizations using exclusively late--time cosmological probes.
-Two one-dimensional parametrization models, GZ--Type~I and GZ--Type~II, are constrained with Type~Ia supernovae (Union3, Pantheon+SH0ES, and DES--SN5YR), DESI baryon acoustic oscillations, and cosmic chronometer measurements of $H(z)$.
-Bayesian inference combined with information--criteria diagnostics shows that both parametrizations provide competitive alternatives to $\Lambda$CDM, while the GZ--Type~II model is consistently favored, exhibiting reduced parameter degeneracy and stronger Jeffreys--scale support.
-Beyond background expansion tests, we employ configuration entropy as a thermodynamically motivated probe of structure formation.
-We demonstrate that the entropy--production rate sensitively traces the impact of dynamical dark energy on late--time gravitational clustering while preserving standard early--time behavior.
-Our results establish the Gong--Zhang framework as a physically transparent and observationally consistent extension of $\Lambda$CDM, with configuration entropy providing a complementary diagnostic of late--time cosmic acceleration.
+We investigate the observational and thermodynamic viability of Gong--Zhang (GZ) Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations using late--time cosmological probes including Type~Ia supernovae (Union3, Pantheon+SH0ES, and DES--SN5YR), DESI baryon acoustic oscillations, cosmic chronometer $H(z)$ measurements, and growth--rate data.
+Using Bayesian Markov Chain Monte Carlo analysis together with Akaike and Bayesian information criteria, we show that both parametrizations provide observationally consistent and phenomenologically competitive late-time alternatives to $\Lambda$CDM, while the GZ2 model generally provides tighter constraints and reduced parameter degeneracies.
+The reconstructed evolution of the dark--energy equation of state and coincidence parameter demonstrates that both models recover the standard matter--dominated behaviour at high redshift while producing controlled late--time deviations from the cosmological--constant scenario.
+A complementary cosmographic, sound--speed, and growth analysis further confirms stable late--time accelerated expansion together with physically viable perturbative behaviour.
+Finally, using configuration entropy as a thermodynamic probe, we show that the entropy--production rate sensitively captures the influence of dynamical dark energy on late--time structure formation while remaining consistent with standard early--time cosmology.